-- Create 10 new parks and open spaces, give back to nature 800,000 m2 (the same as 130 football pitches) through re-wilding and re- introducing wildlife, and pioneer 10 new community growing spaces in our housing estates and new - End the need to send any of Ealing's waste to landfill through increasing reuse and recycling and reducing unnecessary waste, deliver the first Library of Things, work to end our use of communities to deliver new surplus food projects to reduce the amount of perfectly good food going in the bin - Launch our Active Travel Charter setting out how we will deliver active travel in the borough and invest at least £10m to increase cycling, walking, running, and scooting and reduce polluting vehicles through active travel schemes, rapidly expand our popular School Streets programme to 50 of our schools, delivering schemes only where we have the support of residents - Make our streets and open spaces beautiful and resilient through planting another 50,000 trees, work towards increasing the proportion of the borough covered by tree canopies to 25% by doubling the number of trees we plant each year, ensuring every town has access to wild fruit, and keeping them clean and clear of fly tips and graffiti.
+- Create 10 new parks and open spaces, give back to nature 800,000 m2 (the same as 130 football pitches) through re-wilding and re-introducing wildlife, and pioneer 10 new community growing spaces in our housing estates and new developments - End the need to send any of Ealing's waste to landfill through increasing reuse and recycling and reducing unnecessary waste, deliver the borough's first ultra-low waste zone trial, its first Library of Things, work to end our use of single-use non-recyclable plastics and work with communities to deliver new surplus food projects to reduce the amount of perfectly good food going in the bin - Launch our Active Travel Charter setting out how we will deliver active travel in the borough and invest at least £10m to increase cycling, walking, running, and scooting and reduce polluting vehicles through active travel schemes, rapidly expand our popular School Streets programme to 50 of our schools, delivering schemes only where we have the support of residents - Make our streets and open spaces beautiful and resilient through planting another 50,000 trees, work towards increasing the proportion of the borough covered by tree canopies to 25% by doubling the number of trees we plant each year, ensuring every town has access to wild fruit, and keeping them clean and clear of fly tips and graffiti.

-- and pollutants - the same time

-• Rapidly expand the number of bike hangers to at least 150 where communities want them, and electric vehicle charging points to at least 2,000 across the borough, invest £35m in improving our roads, tracks and pavements, and continue to implement controlled parking zones where a clear majority of residents want them

-• Retrofit 750 homes in Ealing, supporting residents to insulate, power, heat and cool their homes sustainably, reduce energy bills and harmful emissions produced from gas boilers and combustion fuelled power stations through supporting 20 new community led energy projects

-Campaign for greater powers to regulate polluting industries, and for a Clean Air Act that gives us the tools we need to tackle poor air quality, smells

-• Campaign to win the powers we need off the Government to enforce 20mph speed limits and ramp up fines for idling vehicles to the maximum.

-• Work proactively with our own pension fund, and pension funds across London to decarbonise our investments, by developing and demonstrating that alternative, sustainable investments can both sustain pensions and decarbonise the economy at
+- Rapidly expand the number of bike hangers to at least 150 where communities want them, and electric vehicle charging points to at least 2,000 across the borough, invest £35m in improving our roads, tracks and pavements, and continue to implement controlled parking zones where a clear majority of residents want them - Retrofit 750 homes in Ealing, supporting residents to insulate, power, heat and cool their homes sustainably, reduce energy bills and harmful emissions produced from gas boilers and combustion fuelled power stations through supporting 20 new community led energy projects - Campaign for greater powers to regulate polluting industries, and for a Clean Air Act that gives us the tools we need to tackle poor air quality, smells and pollutants - Campaign to win the powers we need off the Government to enforce 20mph speed limits and ramp up fines for idling vehicles to the maximum. - Work proactively with our own pension fund, and pension funds across London to decarbonise our investments, by developing and demonstrating that alternative, sustainable investments can both sustain pensions and decarbonise the economy at the same time